Equality in Suita's conjecture and metrics of constant Gaussian curvature: Proofs of Key Lemma and Theorem

 and thus there is a $\theta \in \mathbb R$ such that By letting $\tau$ be $0$, we know $\theta =0$.
-By \eqref{PDE} it holds that $C(t, z_0)\equiv -2$.
-Finally, for a general non-smooth surface $X_{\tau}$, we approximate it by a sequence of boarded ones with smooth boundaries, since the Bergman kernel, Green function and logarithmic capacity converge locally uniformly. \end{proof}
+By \eqref{PDE}, $C(s, \overline{z_0})\equiv -2$.
+Finally, for a general surface $X$, we may approximate it by an increasing sequence of smoothly bordered ones whose union is $X$, since the Bergman kernel, Green's function and logarithmic capacity converge locally uniformly.
+Without loss of generality, it suffices to assume that $X$ has smooth boundary.